Robinson, Stafford & Rude, Inc.

 Training

-These courses will provide you with a basic understanding of what Value Engineering is, it’s origins and history, and its applicability to today’s capital projects in the public and private sector.
+This two-day course is a primer on value engineering for the project manager.
+It will provide you with the knowledge you need to decide if value engineering is appropriate for your project, what to expect from value engineering and how to procure and apply value engineering to your projects.
+It will provide you with a basic understanding of what Value Engineering is, its origins and history, and its applicability to today’s capital projects in the public and private sector.
 It will provide information about federal and state requirements for Value Engineering.
 The courses will also provide guidance for obtaining Value Engineering services, including an explanation of the various levels of certification of Value Engineering competence.
+The course includes participation in a mini-value engineering study of a capital project.
 A partial listing of the topics covered in the courses is:

 • What is Value Engineering?